launchql/launchql/README.md

 # graphile-gen

-Generate JS files for mutations/queries for your Graphile projects
+Generate JS files for mutations/queries for your Graphile GraphQL projects

 * assumes using simple inflection